In 2014, I learned about financial independence, and I realized that I no longer had to save for retirement.

 A more conservative approach, which can be wise if you’re retiring young, have little ability to decrease expenses, or expect that your tastes may become more expensive one day, is to save 30 to 33 times your anticipated expenses for a 3.33% to 3% withdrawal rate.

 These numbers are derived from papers published in the mid-to-late 1990s by William Bengen, Ph.D. and several professors from Trinity College.
 More recent and extensive analysis has been done by Karsten Jeske with Early Retirement Now and Wade Pfau of Retirement Researcher, two gentlemen using their doctoral degrees to help educate retirees.

 To determine whether or not you’re truly FI, you must know how much you have and how much you spend, or, more precisely, how much you expect to spend once you’re no longer working.
 Some expenses will go up, and some will go down.

-You can track both your net worth and annual spending manually with a spreadsheet or with the aid of technology with an aggregator like Personal Capital.
+You can track both your net worth and annual spending manually with a spreadsheet or with the aid of technology with an aggregator like Empower.

 Now, once you’ve determined that you’ve attained FI status, what are you going to do about it?

 Options.
 So Many Options.

 This is an obvious option, and it’s a primary reason many people strive for FI.
 They want out of the rat race, and once they can afford to retire, they do.